v4ngelix/w8-tracker/README.md

 - [ ] If offline or bad connectivity use a worker? to submit changes when the connectivity is restored?
 - [ ] Kasuta sesa 80 või 433 porti.
 Lihtsalt kui api on maas serveeritakse by default index html?
 Veidi teine struktuur
 - [ ] Check/Update Github Issues
-- [ ] Load fonts, then render the page.